What's the difference between CRI, CQS, & IES TM-30 and why is it important?

 Typically, the standard light source that we compare others to is our special star, the sun.

 Some lights render colors better than others compared to the sun.
-There are a couple of different methods to test the quality of light:
+There are several different methods to test the quality of light:

 - Color Rendering Index (CRI)